mirmohsin0001/React-Practice/README.md

+# React Practice
+Learning and practicing react from a youtube video by BroCode: https://youtu.be/CgkZ7MvWUAA?si=88z3uDGXwE3ReuPX

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.